aleshaleksey/fansys23/weapons.md

   - Trebuchet/catapults
   - Canons

+**Optional rule**: For games with a simpler feel, proficiencies for whole categories can be taken for 3 proficiency points or 1 level point.

 ### Weapon durability

 As other objects, weapons have HP and can be broken, either by misuse, bad dice luck or abilities similar to "sunder".
 When a weapon's HP reaches 0, it is broken and cannot be used until repaired (more precisely it can be used, but counts as Unarmed:Strike).